The Beyoncé Experience: Development

 Rehearsals for the tour began in March 2007.
 The set list of the shows included songs from the standard and deluxe edition of B'Day as well as songs from Dangerously in Love (2003).
-Ten shortened versions of Destiny's Child's songs were performed, as well as "Listen", a track performed by Knowles on the soundtrack of the 2006 musical drama film Dreamgirls, in which Knowles had starred.
-Twenty three people were present on stage with Knowles: ten instrumentalists, three harmony vocalists and ten dancers, from which only four were male.
+Ten shortened versions of Destiny's Child's songs were performed, as well as "Listen", a track performed by Beyoncé on the soundtrack of the 2006 musical drama film Dreamgirls, in which Beyoncé had starred.
+Twenty three people were present on stage with Beyoncé: ten instrumentalists, three harmony vocalists and ten dancers, from which only four were male.
 Anthony Venutolo from The Star-Ledger noted that the inclusion of female persons on stage was "a simple, effective way" to underscore the theme of female empowerment showcased during the concerts.
 Both Venutolo and Jon Pareles of The New York Times agreed that the shows used men only as dancers for the female audience.
-The conception and staging for the concert was done by Knowles, Kim Burse and Frank Gatson Jr. Gatson, Jonte Moaning, Ramone, Anthony Burrell and Danielle Polanco choreographed the dance routines.
+The conception and staging for the concert was done by Beyoncé, Kim Burse and Frank Gatson Jr. Gatson, Jonte Moaning, Ramone, Anthony Burrell and Danielle Polanco choreographed the dance routines.
 The tour was managed by Alan Floyd and its sponsors were Samsung and L'Oréal Paris.
 75 stage and crew members and 60 tons of stage equipment, most of which was lighting, were present for the tour.
 38 Sennheiser wireless channels were used for the shows and in a different frequency range, 38 backup wireless channels.
-The engineering team comprised James Berry who handled monitors for the band, Ramón Morales for Knowles, and Horace Ward at front of house.
+The engineering team comprised James Berry who handled monitors for the band, Ramón Morales for Beyoncé, and Horace Ward at front of house.
 Sixteen of the wireless channels were devoted to personal monitor systems: 11 in stereo and five in mono.
-Knowles and the rest of the band members had a Sennheiser EK 300 IEM G2 monitoring receiver.
+Beyoncé and the rest of the band members had a Sennheiser EK 300 IEM G2 monitoring receiver.
 Eleven of the channels provided wireless instrument support for guitar, bass and horns, using Sennheiser SK 500 G2 bodypack transmitters.
-The remaining channels covered Knowles' vocal microphone and those of her backup singers and guest vocalists.
+The remaining channels covered Beyoncé's vocal microphone and those of her backup singers and guest vocalists.
 Sennheiser EM 3032-U and EM 550 G2 true-diversity receivers with Sennheiser A 5000-CP antennas and AC 3000 combiners rounded out the system.
-Knowles sang through a nickel Sennheiser SKM 5200 transmitter outfitted with a Neumann KK 105-S capsule.
+Beyoncé sang through a nickel Sennheiser SKM 5200 transmitter outfitted with a Neumann KK 105-S capsule.
 Ward commented that The KK 105-S was an "absolutely stunning microphone... [it] is beautifully smooth and captures every nuance of a talented vocalist's performance".
 He specified Sennheiser SKM 935 G2 microphones for the backup and guest vocalists because they sounded "excellent even under less-than-ideal conditions".